dseeley/dougavisor/README.md

 ansible-playbook -e targethost=dougavisortest -e os_id=ubuntu2004 isobuild.yml
 ```

+## Burn image to USB
+Use Rufus to burn the image to a USB stick

 ## hostconfig.yml
 Installs kvm/qemu/libvirt and useful tooling ([cockpit](https://cockpit-project.org/)) for managing the KVM hypervisor